lephanthuymai/COVID-19-Dashboard/README.md

 ## About

-The goal of this repository is providing COVID-19 statistics by using [Dash](https://github.com/plotly/dash) and [Python](https://github.com/python).
+This repository aims to create a dashboard visualizing COVID-19 statistics using [Plotly Dash](https://github.com/plotly/dash) and [Python](https://github.com/python).

 The COVID-19 Data Portal live dashboard can be accessed [here](https://covid-data-portal.herokuapp.com).

 ## Description

-The COVID-19 Data Portal aims to provide the user with an interactive interface to check their number of cases in the world in a straightforward way.
-When opening the app, the total confirmed cases by region are shown in the center of the app in the form of a map.
-The user can choose to zoom in the map and check the detailed case information for a specific region.
-Furthermore, the trends for the number of daily confirmed cases are shown in the center of the app as well.
+The COVID-19 Data Portal automatically retrieves the latest data from [Johns Hopkins University CSSE COVID-19 Data Repository](https://github.com/CSSEGISandData/COVID-19) and provides the user with an interactive interface to check the number of cases in the world in a straightforward way.
+The global impact is visualized using a world map highlighting country and regions affected the most by this pandemic.
+The user can select a time frame to see the trends of new cases and deaths, the default setting is to show the recent 6-month period.
+Statistics of a country of interest is also displayed with overal numbers as well as recent trends.

-On the left side of the dashboard, the user can view the world cases trend for recovered cases, death cases, and confirmed cases.
-There's also an ordered ranking on the left side which shows how many cases up till now for each countries in different categories.
-The user can select the categories such as confirmed cases, death cases, recovered cases from the drop-down menu.

-On the right side of the dashboard, the country level statistics can be seen in both number format and trend-line format.
-By default, the user will see Canada's statistics when opening the dashboard.
-Users can also opt for other region's statistics by selecting from the drop-down menu to view both the case summary and the trend line.

 ## Dashboard